Samuel782/LiveStage/README.md

   - (FIX) Cues in the list can now be selected one at a time only.
   - (FIX) Only one editCue window can be open at a time.
   - (FIX) Videos now pause when a new video is played.
+  - (ADD) Settings window added.
+	-	(FIX) automatic cue name now only includes the file name, not the entire path.

 ## Core Functionality (TO DO)
 - **Cue System**